NitorCreations/nameless-deploy-tools/docs/commands.md

 Prints the components in a branch, by default the current branch

 options:
   -h, --help            show this help message and exit -j, --json            Print in json format.
-  -b, --branch BRANCH  The branch to get components from.
-Default is to
+  -b BRANCH, --branch BRANCH
-                       process current branch
+                        The branch to get components from.
+Default is to process current branch
 ```

 ## `ndt list-connect-contact-flows`